 Firstly, it is difficult for employees to know how to act on the information in a report when it doesn't offer enough detail to guide their decision-making.
 This may lead them to feel they are shooting in the dark.
 Secondly, when an employee feels they are being micromanaged, they won't develop a sense of autonomy and personal responsibility in their job role.
 Without this sense of ownership, employees may not take the initiative to independently act on the information.

 Solution: Give employees (restricted) access to data

 To encourage your team, provide them with access to the data that is critical to their role.
 When your employees can independently query the data and gain insights relevant to their position, they become more autonomous, take more ownership, and begin going to their managers with solutions rather than problems.
-However, since employees don’t need carte blanche access to all company data, Phocas is designed so IT can manage the flow and access to data by setting user restrictions.
+However, since employees don’t need carte blanche access to all company data, Phocas is designed so IT and finance can manage the flow and access to data by setting user restrictions.
 Your sales team may have access to the sales data they need and not the salaries of their colleagues.